 Quick Pickles

-Pickled vegetables are a common ingredient on a traditional Banh Mi.
-The acidity and the crunch from the pickles is one of the things that makes this sandwich truly special.
+Pickled vegetables are a common ingredient in traditional Banh Mi.
+The acidity and the crunch from the pickles are some of the things that make this sandwich truly special.
 The pickles can be made in only a few minutes and will last in your fridge for a few weeks.
-A lot of people that I’ve shared this recipe with in the past have told me that they always have a batch of these quick pickles in their fridge becasue they love them so much.
-Maybe you’ll love them that much too.
+A lot of people that I've shared this recipe with in the past have told me that they always have a batch of these quick pickles in their fridge becasue they love them so much.
+Maybe you'll love them that much too.

 Typically, on a Banh Mi, the pickles are made of carrot and daikon radish.
 I didn't have any daikon, so opted for something a little different.
 The vegetables I used to make these pickles are carrot, red onion, jalapeno, and cucumber, but you can use any vegetables you'd like.
 See the full recipe below.